saswatarautray/citi-bike-trips/README.md

-# Course Project - Citi Bike Trip Histories
+# Project - Citi Bike Trip Histories

-## Overview
-This project was executed as a part of the [Data Engineering Zoomcamp](https://github.com/DataTalksClub/data-engineering-zoomcamp) course held by [DataTalks.Club](https://datatalks.club/).
-The goal of this project is to apply everything we learned in this course and build an end-to-end data pipeline.

 ## Problem description
-The project is related to Citi Bike trips.
-Where do Citi Bikers ride?
-When do they ride?
-How far do they go?
+The project is associated with Citi Bike trips.
+Where can one find Citi Bikers?
+What time do they ride?
+Where do they stop?
-Which stations are most popular?
-What days of the week are most rides taken on?
-The provided data will help you discover the answers to these questions and more.
+What are the most well-liked stations?
+What days of the week are rides most frequently taken?
+You may learn the answers to these and other questions using the offered data.

-The key goals of the project are:
+The project's main objectives are to:
-* develop a data pipeline that will help to organize data processing in a batch manner (on a monthly basis);
+* develop a data pipeline that will aid in organizing data processing in a batch way (on a monthly basis).
-* build analytical dashboard that will make it easy to discern the trends and digest the insights.
+* design an analytical dashboard that will make it simple to identify patterns and glean insights;

-The period of the data processing will cover from 2018 to 2020.
+The time frame for data processing is from 2018 to 2020.

 ## Dataset
 The initial data of Citi Bike Trip Histories could be found [here](https://s3.amazonaws.com/tripdata/index.html) in a compressed format.